South Yuba River State Park

-Two special events occur each year in the Spring and in the Fall.
-During the Spring Festival, Docents in period costume demonstrate blacksmithing, basket weaving and tell tales of days past.
+A special event occurs each year in the Fall.
+During the Fall Festival, Docents in period costume demonstrate blacksmithing, basket weaving and tell tales of days past.
 Local artisans display their nature-themed art for sale.
-Live music, wagon rides and snacks.
-For the Fall Festival, live music, living history, games, crafts, wagon rides, pumpkin painting, food and ice cream await you.
+Live music, wagon rides and snacks, living history, games, crafts, wagon rides, pumpkin painting, food and ice cream await you.

 The Park is open year round.
 Park hours at Bridgeport are sunrise to sunset.
 The Visitor Center is open 11-4 daily from Memorial Day to Labor Day, and 11-4 Thurs - Sun the rest of the year.